granthale/granthale.com2/data/books/little-book.md

 title: 'Little Book of Common Sense Investing'
 author: 'John C. Bogle'
 dateFinished: '2023-08-17'
-summary: 'An extremely sensible way to invest, applicable to everyone except Warren Buffett, delivered straight from the father of the low-cost index fund.'
+summary: 'Bogle argues for the use of low-cost index funds as the go-to approach for most retail investors.'
-rating: 8
+rating: 7
 ---

 ### **Intro**